thedevdojo/livewire-trix-editor-post/README.md

-This is a project that was created for the following tutorial on the DevDoo [https://devdojo.com/tnylea/laravel-livewire-trix-editor-component](https://devdojo.com/tnylea/laravel-livewire-trix-editor-component)
+## This is a project that was created for the following tutorial on the DevDojo:

+[https://devdojo.com/tnylea/laravel-livewire-trix-editor-component](https://devdojo.com/tnylea/laravel-livewire-trix-editor-component)

 ## About Laravel